How time flies

 My first Midwest Sweetstick had an Enya 0.35 engine and a World Engines 5 channel radio.
 The plane didn't last long, I built a warp into the wing and it barrell rolled on take off.
-My parent's feeling sorry for me, gave me a Goldberg Falcon 56 Mark II as a Christmas present.
-I built and used it as a part of a science project in high school.
-I like the metallic blue and red on the Blue Angel pattern plane, so I covered it in monokote, blue, red and white.
+My parent's felt sorry for me, and gave me a Goldberg Falcon 56 Mark II as a Christmas present.
+I built it and used it as a part of a science project in high school.
+I like the metallic blue and red on the Blue Angel pattern plane, so I covered it in monokote blue, red and white.
 Flew great.

 When I went to University to pursue an engineering degree I put most of my hobby stuff aside for a while (also looking for work and an interest in women).
-I tried to get back into flying with a high wing trainer (blue and yellow kit).
-When radio's went from AM systems to FM, my spouse tried to convince me to give up the powered planes and take up model gliders.
+I tried to get back into flying with a high wing trainer (blue and yellow kit from M&H Balsa, I believe).
+When radio's went from AM to FM, my new wife (same wife) convinced me to give up the powered planes and take up model gliders.
 I sold every thing at a club swap meet and put money into a Futaba 7UAP system.
 Started a glider, but both sat on the corner of the basement for ten years.
 Every few months I would venture into the LHS to pickup a magazine.
-Weekends were helping my parents at their cottage.
-I never thought of flying during the week and not always on a weekend.
+Weekends were spent helping my parents at their cottage.
+I never thought of flying during the week day eveinings.

-After getting a back pay cheque from my employer, I thought instead of investing in a new computer, I would get another kit and engine.
-This was around 2000, and the LHS owner had sold me a Supertigre 40 and a Hobbico Avistar ARF.
+After getting a back pay cheque from my employer, I thought instead of investing in a new computer, I would get a new plane and engine.
+This was around 2000, and I purchased a Super tigre 40 and a Hobbico Avistar ARF.
 Wow no building, no warped wings and no long winter building season.
-This was put aside as my daughter was born the following year and than my son three years later.
+This was put aside as my daughter was born the following year and then my son three years later.

 I unboxed the Avistar in 2006 and joined one of the local clubs to learn how to fly again.
 Boy did I find out I missed some interesting models in the market from 90's to 2005.
 I did attempt to fly a Hobbico Superstar Ep in 2005, but my first hand chuck with a brushed motor was not too good.
 I still have the model, but have switched it to brushless electric.
 Much better and can takeoff from the runway now.